Phredds/GrowAPair/README.md

 # GrowAPair
 Custom Mods for the GrowAPair server

+Special thanks to stasis78 for making FarmLife2Mod to begin with.

 How to install mods for GrowAPair server.
 Download FarmLife2Mod and WeaponMods (Required) (link located on our TeamSpeak server.)